-The woodland contains superb mature beeches, oaks and sweet chestnuts.
-There are also more unusual species like the Tulip Tree and the Handkerchief Tree.
+The woodland contains superb mature Beech, Oak and Sweet Chestnut trees.
+There are also more unusual species like the Tulip Tree, Maidenhair Tree, Judas Tree and the Handkerchief Tree.
 Close to the Hall is a magnificent Evergreen or Holm Oak, Quercus ilex.
-The tree is a rarity this far north and its lower branches are worn smooth by the generations of children playing on it.
+The tree is a rarity this far north and it is currently a Lincolnshire County Champion tree due to the circumference of its trunk.
 You’ll also find dozens of species of birds, butterflies and wild flowers in the woodland and in autumn, unusual types of fungi.

 A path has been installed through the woodland to make the area accessible for wheelchairs and pushchairs.